Updated January 2023

 Appliance manufacturers, with the aid of modern technology, have designed kitchen appliances to be safer and more efficient while incorporating various features to enhance operation.
 However, the integration of this technology may pose a challenge to their proper use on Shabbos and Yom Tov.

-STAR-K certification on appliances falls into two categories:
+STAR-K kosher certification on appliances falls into one of two categories:

-Note: The Sabbath Mode does not allow us to turn these appliances on or off during Shabbos.
-The Sabbath Mode also does not allow us to use these appliances completely at will on Shabbos or Yom Tov.
-Rather, it enables us to use these appliances within the guidelines of halachah, as delineated in the letters of certification (available from the STAR-K office), or as posted on the STAR-K website.
+NOTE: The Sabbath Mode feature does not grant us permission to turn appliances on or off during Shabbos.
+Nor does Sabbath Mode allow us to use these appliances completely at will, either on Shabbos or Yom Tov.
+Simply, it enables us to use these appliances within the guidelines of Halacha.

 Ovens with the Sabbath Mode will not shut off after 12 hours of continuous operation.
-In many cases, this mode will prevent the oven light from going on/off as the door is opened/closed.
-In some models, however, the bulb must be unscrewed or the light left on for the entire period.
-No lights, digits, solenoids, fans, icons, tones or displays will be activated/modified in the normal operation of the oven.
+In many cases, Sabbath Mode will prevent the oven light from going on/off as the door is opened/closed.
+Note that in some models, the bulb must be unscrewed or the light left on for the entire period.
+No lights, digital displays, solenoids, fans, icons, tones or displays will be activated/modified in the normal operation of the oven.

-For these Sabbath Mode models, the set temperature can be raised or lowered on Yom Tov – but not on Shabbos – for cooking purposes at any time.
-This is because there is a built-in delay between the request for temperature change and its actual implementation.
+With ovens that are Sabbath Mode certified, the preset temperature CAN be raised or lowered on Yom Tov (but NOT on Shabbos) for cooking purposes at any time.
+This is because there is a built-in delay (known as a “grama”) between the request for temperature change and its actual implementation.

-Many ovens have a timed bake feature that allows the oven to go off after a fixed period of time.
-However, after the time runs out many models chime indefinitely or have an icon or light that is canceled when the door is first opened.
+Many ovens have a Timed Bake feature that instructs the oven to go off after a fixed period of time.
+Be advised that, after the time runs out, many models chime indefinitely, or have an icon or light that is canceled when the door is first opened.

-Warming drawers should be treated as standard ovens, since they present the same issues.
-They are thermostatically controlled, and their lowest temperature is often above 120°F. As is the case with a standard oven, all food must be placed in the warming drawer before the start of Shabbos.
+A warming drawer has the same halachic status as a standard oven, since they present the same issues: they are thermostatically controlled, and their lowest temperature is often above 120°F. As is the case with a standard oven, all food must be placed in the warming drawer BEFORE the start of Shabbos.

 For safety reasons, most ovens will not recover from a power failure in the ON condition.
 Some exceptions are noted on STAR-K’s website.

-Not to be left out in the cold, refrigerators have also succumbed to the incorporation of modern technology.
+Refrigerators have also started incorporating modern technology.
 In addition, there are old issues which still require resolution.
 These include when to open the refrigerator door on Shabbos, and what to do about heating elements that turn on to defrost the coils.
-The STAR-K has developed a set of criteria through which the latest technological advancements are employed to alleviate these problems.
+STAR-K has developed a set of criteria through which the latest technological advancements are employed to alleviate these problems.

 This article is merely an overview of the application of modern technology to appliances, and how it affects the Orthodox Jewish consumer.
-For certified models and guidelines for their proper usage, please check the STAR-K website at www.star-k.org
+For certified models and guidelines for their proper usage, go to our Sabbath Mode Appliance Search page here.